Boat Loan Calculator

 The Bankrate boat loan calculator helps borrowers calculate monthly payments for fixed-rate boat loans.
-Boat loans are installment loans, meaning that you make monthly payments on the principal balance plus interest and fees until the loan is paid back.
+Boat loans are installment loans, meaning that you make fixed monthly payments on the principal balance – plus interest and fees – until the loan is paid off.
 Since boat loans have fixed rates, the interest rate you pay will never change over the life of the loan and the payments stay the same each month.
-Our calculator shows you the estimated monthly payment for your boat loan, based on the loan amount, term length and interest rate you enter.
+Our calculator shows you the estimated monthly payment for your boat loan, based on the loan amount, term length and interest rate of the loan.

 How much does a boat cost?

 The cost of buying a boat varies widely depending on the type of boat you buy and whether you buy it new or used.
-The average cost of a new boat is typically $60,000 to $75,000, but you could end up paying far less or far more than that depending on what you’re looking for.
-If you’re looking for a personal watercraft, for example, you could pay as little as $9,500 or as much as $70,000 depending on the year, make and model of the boat.
+The average cost of a new boat is typically between $40,000 to $75,000, but you could end up paying far less or far more than that depending on what you’re looking for.
+If you’re in the market for an older model, for example, you could pay as little as $9,500 depending on the make and model of the boat.

-Buying the boat is just the first expense.
-When calculating the entire cost of the boat, you'll also need to consider regular maintenance costs, insurance costs and potentially storage fees if you plan to store your boat at a marina.
+However, the cost of the boat is just the first expense.
+When calculating the entire cost of the boat, you'll also need to consider regular maintenance costs, insurance and potential storage fees if you plan to store your boat at a marina.
 If you plan to take out a boat loan to finance the purchase, you also need to factor in the interest rate and fees of the loan.

 What is the average boat loan term?

 Boat loans are unsecured personal installment loans, so the terms for these loans tend to be similar to personal loans overall.
 The term length of your loan determines how much of the principal balance you will pay per month as well as how long it will take you to pay off the loan.
-Different lenders have varying options, but most offer at least two to three term options anywhere between 1 year to 7 years.
-The term lengths you qualify for also depend on how much you’re borrowing.
-Smaller loans are less likely to be eligible for longer repayment periods, which will result in larger monthly payments.
+Different lenders have varying options, but most offer at least two to three term options anywhere between 1 year to 7 years, with the lengths you qualify for also depending on how much you’re borrowing.
+However, smaller loans are less likely to be eligible for longer repayment periods, which will result in larger monthly payments.